 CORNERSTONE EXPANSION PROJECT

-THIS PRECEDENT AGREEMENT ("Precedent Agreement") is entered into this day of _____ , 2001, by and between TRANSCONTINENTAL GAS PIPE LINE CORPORATION ("Transco"), a Delaware corporation, and _______________ ("Shipper").
+THIS PRECEDENT AGREEMENT ("Precedent Agreement") is entered into this day of _____ , 2001, by and between TRANSCONTINENTAL GAS PIPE LINE CORPORATION ("Transco"), a Delaware corporation, and ATHENS DEVELOPMENT COMPANY, L.L.C. ("Shipper").
 Transco and Shipper are sometimes referred to individually as "Party" and jointly as "Parties.

 WITNESSETH